 One seasonal activity at Gunyah garden is to harvest the composted material from the deep litter chicken run.
 The material dug up is created from kitchen scraps, neighbors lawn clippings, straw, prunings and chicken poo and over a year this all breaks down with help...read more

 Thank you to all the visitors and the volunteers who worked to make this fantastic event happen, which also raised funds for the West Brunswick Community Garden projects.
 This was the last public open garden at Gunyah, after more than 8 years of...read more

 We finally launched our book!
 At the Royal Tasmanian Botanic Gardens and With the help of the Tasmanian Governor, Her Excellency Kate Warner, we sent our book out into the world!read more

-Gunyah Garden’s last public Open Garden is to be held on 2-3 March 2019.
+Gunyah Garden’s last public Open Garden was held on 2-3 March 2019.
 Read more here.
-Gunyah has been open 7 times in the Open Gardens scheme in the last 8 years.
+Gunyah has been open 10 times in the Open Gardens scheme over the last 10 years.